 If diving isn’t your thing, Aiya Napa is also a great place for water sports.
 Try parasailing, jet skis or hop on a banana boat at Nissi Beach.

 For more nature, try the nearby Cape Greco National Forest Park.
 It’s an unspoilt area of natural beauty which is full of wildlife like lizards, foxes and hares.
 Perfect for walking off your hangover!

 Best for: Party animals

 The second-largest city in Cyprus is full of romance.
-There is a picturesque Old Town packed full of historic buildings which you can quite easily lose a few hours wandering around.
+There is a picturesque Old Town packed full of historic buildings which you can quite easily lose a few hours wandering around on a day trip.